What are your trading style rules?

 2. Martingale: Having five positions opened simultaneously in drawdown, on the same pair

 3. All in: Betting in one direction and holding until you pass or fail.
-This is defined as making one trade with no risk management (not having a stop-loss in place or risking more than the drawdown limit), which would either pass or fail the challenge.
+This is defined as making one trade with no risk management (Having a stop-loss in place that passes the challenge or risking more than the starting balance drawdown limit), which would either pass or fail the challenge.

 Examples: